arroobamaqsood/A-Multi-Modal-Attention-based-Framework-for-Visceral-Adipose-Tissue-Estimation/README.md

 All input images are expected to be DICOM (.dcm) files.

-## Train Model
+## Model Implementation
-Use the `train.ipynb` file to train the model on your dataset.

-## Predictions on New Data
-Use the `predictions.ipynb` file to test the model on new unseen dataset.
+The `module.ipynb` file contains the implementation to the proposed model.